robrodi/AdventOfCode25/README.md

 ## Optional template features

-### Enable code formatting / clippy checks in the CI

-Uncomment the respective sections in the `ci.yml` workflow.

 ### Use DHAT to profile heap allocations

 If you are not only interested in the runtime of your solution, but also its memory allocation profile, you can use the template's [DHAT](https://valgrind.org/docs/manual/dh-manual.html) integration to analyze it.
 In order to activate DHAT, call the `solve` command with the `--dhat` flag.